 After working in coffee shops throughout the United Kingdom and the United Arab Emirates, Mark at Bean Ground now finds himself testing and experimenting with coffee in his own home.
 Learn how to brew coffee in the comfort of your own home by following along with a plethora of brew guides.
 Learn about the best equipment for you with the easy-to-follow product reviews available.

-Outside of the 9-5 life, John enjoys roasting coffee at home and sharing his experiments with his followers.
-Learn about different techniques of home brewing, including pour over and immersion.
+Outside of the 9-5 life, John at Manual Coffee Brewing enjoys roasting coffee at home and sharing his experiments with his followers.
+Learn about different techniques of home brewing, including pour-over and immersion.
 Manual coffee brewing is great if you are branching out into a home brewing hobby.
 Make sure to read product reviews and learn about John’s tastes through his coffee shop reviews.

 Garrett Ode is a home-brewing fanatic providing brewing guides for like-minded followers.
 Coffee Brew Guides articles cover product reviews, information guides on sustainability, and how-to guides.
 The website is packed with information on coffee work and is designed in a way that you could sit there for hours and not even realize the wealth of knowledge you’re absorbing.

 Here’s our shameless plug.
 If you’re a keen coffee enthusiast wanting to brew coffee at home, this is the blog for you to follow.
 Coffee Channel’s resources are complete with buying guides for both coffee grinding and brewing instruments, comparisons of brewing techniques, and “best of” lists.
 Improve your current barista skills, or start learning with the articles available, such as “choosing the right bean,” “different types of roasting,” and information on the consumption of coffee.
 Keep up to date with new gadgets available in the coffee industry.